Fornication/Arkays-Commandment/README.md

 ## In-Game MCM Options

 All *required* MCM options have been automated for you.
-I highly recommend setting the following 2 MCMs as follows:

-### Cathedral Weathers
-- Load Settings (note that you DO NOT need to adjust this MCM if you are using the optional ENB, only if you are playing without ENB)

-### Customizable Camera
-- Profiles and Help
-	- Load
-		- Profile 1

 ## Updating